eist-radio/eist/content/get-involved.md

 Please note that due to the large number of submissions we receive, we might not be able to program your show.

-~Complete [this Google form](https://forms.gle/hBzSwgGBKBHwUwVh9 "Submit an idea for an Éist radio show") to submit your idea.~
+<strike>Complete [this Google form](https://forms.gle/hBzSwgGBKBHwUwVh9 "Submit an idea for an Éist radio show") to submit your idea.</strike>

 **Submission form is now closed**